Nicholaswogan/odepack/README.md

 ## Differences from original ODEPACK

 - This repository replaces `common` blocks with a passed derived type.
 This makes the code threadsafe.
+- The code now attempts to link to optimized linear algebra routines (e.g. OpenBLAS).
+If, e.g. OpenBLAS, is not found on the system, then compilation falls back on LAPACK routines downloaded from [netlib](https://netlib.org/lapack/).
+This replaces the old LINPACK routines that came with the original version of ODEPACK.
 - This repository changes the interface to the ODE right-hand-side subroutine, the jacobian and the root-finding subroutine, by adding a `ierr` argument.
 If `ierr` is set to less than 0 in these subroutines, then the integration is gracefully terminated.
 - Root-finding now indicates the direction of the root.
 See variable `jroot` in `src/odepack_mod.f90`
+- LSODA no longer prints fatal error messages.
+Error messages are stored in a string which the user can access and print if they like.
+See `error_message` in `src/odepack_mod.f90`.